Docs Menu

 • The query converter uses the relational schema, the MongoDB schema, and the mapping rules in your current project to determine how the queries should be converted.
 Conversions may fail or be incorrect if the queries reference tables that are not in your relational schema or if they are not mapped to MongoDB collections.

-• Converted queries, triggers, views, and stored procedures are saved in your project and persist through project import and exports.
+• Converted queries, triggers, views, packages, and stored procedures are saved in your project and persist through project import and exports.

 • SQL queries are limited to 40,000 text characters.